Our team

 MStJ,MA,CEM,PCP,SAS,ICS Canada Instructor

-He has extensive experiences leading teams on large-scale incidents and events; commanding responses to multiple airplane crashes, multi-casualty incidents, EMS support for fire, Hazmat, CBRNE, civil unrest incidents, and large-scale civic celebrations (including the 2010 Winter Olympics and Paralympics).
-Pascal was the Director of the Emergency Measures Office in Quispamsis NB during the 2018 Freshet Floods and he has been focused on the COVID-19 healthcare response since 2019.
+He has a breadth of experiences in leading teams on several very large-scale incidents.
+He has also held command positions for large-scale civic events (including the 2010 Winter Olympics and Paralympics).
+Pascal was the Director of EMO in Quispamsis NB during the 2018 Freshet Floods.
+Since 2019 he has been involved with healthcare leadership in planning and responding to the COVID-19 Pandemic.

-Pascal is a Certified Emergency Manager with IAEM, a Situation Awareness Specialist with the Arcuri Group as well as a Professional Continuity Practitioner with FEMA.
-He has an extensive education in public safety and emergency management which include a Master of Arts in leadership (Health), from Royal Roads University, program certifications from the Emergency Management and Emergency Exercise Design Programs at the Justice Institute of British Columbia as well as multiple certificates from FEMA.
-He is currently a Lead Instructor in the Incident Command System and holds a Basic Instructors Certificate with FEMA.
+Pascal is a Certified Emergency Manager (CEM) with IAEM, a Certified Healthcare Executive (CHE) with the Canadian College of Healthcare Leaders, a Situation Awareness Specialist (SAS) with the Arcuri Group as well as a Professional Continuity Practitioner (PCP) with FEMA.
+He has an extensive education in public safety and emergency management, a Master of Arts in leadership (Health), from Royal Roads University, certifications from the Emergency Management and Emergency Exercise Design Programs at the Justice Institute of British Columbia as well as multiple certificates, including the Basic and HSEEP Instructors Certificates, from FEMA.
+He is currently a Lead Instructor in the Incident Command System in Canada.

-His many honours and awards include, being invested as a Member of the Most Venerable Order of the Hospital of St. John of Jerusalem and receiving his Provincial Council Chair’s Commendation, was awarded the Richmond Chamber of Commerce 911 Award for Ambulance Paramedic of the Year, presented with the Governor General’s Emergency Medical Services Exemplary Service Medal, Queen's Diamond Jubilee Medal and the Governor General’s Emergency Medical Services Exemplary Service Medal 30 Year Bar.
+His many honours and awards include, being promoted to Officer of the Most Venerable Order of the Hospital of St. John of Jerusalem, presented with the Governor General’s Emergency Medical Services Exemplary Service Medal, Queen's Diamond Jubilee Medal, the Governor General’s Emergency Medical Services Exemplary Service Medal 30 Year Bar and receiving his Provincial Council Chair’s Commendation, Service Medal of the Most Venerable Order of St. John of Jerusalem and the Queen Elizabeth II’s Platinum Jubilee Medal – Nova Scotia.